USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 ### aggregateBy

 The **aggregateBy** subelement indicates the degree of temporal pre-aggregation that should be done to the input data before the model runs.
-In the MOVES GUI this is selected in the "Time Aggregation" box of the "Advanced Features" section.
+In the MOVES GUI this is selected in the "Time Aggregation" box of the "Advanced Features" Panel.
 The **aggregateBy** subelement has only one attribute: *key*.

 Valid entries for *key* are: